vegaprotocol/documentation/versioned_docs/version-v0.71/tutorials/proposals/new-market-proposal.md

 | `value` | A number that is constrained by the operator.
 If providing a timestamp, use the Unix time in seconds | 0 |

 :::info Submitting data
-Learn how to find and submit data in the [submitting data sources tutorial](../using-data-sources.md).
+Learn how to find and submit data in the [using data sources tutorial](../using-data-sources.md).
 :::

 ### Liquidity monitoring